Hopkins School: Founding

 John Davenport, a founder of the New Haven Colony, was an early proponent of education in the colony.
 Grammar schools of the time generally prepared young men for college, but the Puritan colony was too far from England for its citizens to attend the existing English schools.
 Parents of the time were generally more concerned with spending their money on essentials such as food, and viewed formal education as an extravagance most could not afford.
 Davenport enlisted the help of a friend, Edward Hopkins, governor of the Connecticut Colony, to found a traditional grammar school that would teach Latin, Greek, and Hebrew grammar.
 The school's first home was a building on the New Haven Green.

 Hopkins died in 1657 and bequeathed money to found a school dedicated to "the breeding up of hopeful youths for the public service of the country in future times."
 Colonial officials wanted Hopkins's bequest to remain in Connecticut and appointed three men, Davenport and two others, as executors of Hopkins's will.
 They created the Hopkins Fund, from which Hopkins Grammar School was established in 1660.

 The exact date of Hopkins School's founding is a matter of definition.
 The historical record of the executors' report implies the trust was created on May 4, 1660, but since the Julian calendar was in use then, the date corresponds to May 14 on modern calendars.
-The papers which created the fund were presented and accepted on May 30, and many use this date as the official date of the school's founding.
+The papers that created the fund were presented and accepted on May 30, and many use this date as the official date of the school's founding.
 Finally, on June 4 (June 14 on modern calendars) Davenport transferred control of the bequest to the colony, on the condition that the colony accept responsibility for the support of the school.